Joshua Karty

-Joshua Karty (born March 7, 2002) is an American professional football kicker for the Los Angeles Rams of the National Football League (NFL).
-He played college football for the Stanford Cardinal, and was selected by the Rams in the sixth round of the 2024 NFL draft.
+Joshua Karty (born March 7, 2002) is an American professional football kicker.
+He played college football for the Stanford Cardinal, and was selected by the Los Angeles Rams in the sixth round of the 2024 NFL draft.

 Early life

 Karty is the son of Valerie and Joel Karty, and is from Elon, North Carolina.
 Karty's father was a rower at Stanford while earning his Ph.D. in physical and organic chemistry.
 Valerie and Joel Karty were at Stanford Stadium when she informed him that she was pregnant with Joshua, who was born on March 7, 2002.

 Karty played high school football at Western Alamance High School, as a placekicker and punter.
 He was ranked a consensus three-star prospect and the No. 1 kicking prospect in his class across 247Sports, Kohl's Kicking, and ESPN rankings.
 Karty earned a spot, and played in the 2020 Under Armour All-America Game.

 Karty committed to Stanford on a full-scholarship, on January 20, 2019.
 He held scholarship offers from multiple other schools, including Georgia, UNC, and Appalachian State.